 Remember, just because surgery was performed for this complex injury does not mean all forms of exercise need to be discontinued.
 In fact, the opposite should occur.
 If you are mindful of the position and stress placed on the surgical leg, a wide range of upper body and core exercises can be performed.
 Continuing with a whole-body exercise routine can improve your mental state and positively impact the healing and rehabilitation process!

-Make an appointment with Dr. Haynes or another OSC provider by clicking the “Request Appointment” button below or by calling (757) 596-1900.
+Make an appointment with Dr. Toothaker or another OSC provider by clicking the “Request Appointment” button below or by calling (757) 596-1900.